gryftir/gutsy/README.md

 Version Info
 -------
-v0.626 Updated for February, added C as language search option v0.625 Updated for November v0.624 Updated for July v0.623 updates for June, reorganized command line options to better permit refactoring
+v0.626 Updated for February, added c and javascript as language search options v0.625 Updated for November v0.624 Updated for July v0.623 updates for June, reorganized command line options to better permit refactoring